amabdulr/CNWG/ReviewYourChunks.md

 ---

-### Short Descrition Rules
+### Short Description Rules
    - If `<shortdesc>` is missing entirely, output: **"❌ No `<shortdesc>` found."**
-  -  Short description should be 1–2 sentences (20–50 words) that begins with “Learn how to…” or “Use this procedure to…”.
+  -  Create a short description that should be 1–2 sentences (20–50 words) that begins with "Learn how to…" or "Use this procedure to…"
-Example: Use this task to enroll  croswork ....
+  -  Example: Use this task to enroll crosswork ….

 ___